fantasyland/fantasy-land/README.md

 structures:

 * Functor
+* Chain
 * Monad

 ## General

 An algebra is a set of values, a set of operators that it is closed under and some laws it must obey.

+Each Fantasy Land algebra is a separate specification.
+An algebra may have dependencies on other algebras which must be implemented.
+An algebra may also state other algebra methods which do not need to be implemented and how they can be derived from new methods.

 ## Terminology